Covid 19 coronavirus: NZ's sixteenth straight day of no new cases

 Eight significant clusters have closed, which is unchanged from yesterday.

-A cluster is considered closed if there's been no new cases for two incubation periods - 28 days - from the date when all cases have completed isolation.
+A cluster is considered closed if there have been no new cases for two incubation periods - 28 days - from the date when all cases have completed isolation.

-There has now been 517,000 downloads of the Covid Tracer app, an increase of 5300 since yesterday.
+There have now been 517,000 downloads of the Covid Tracer app, an increase of 5300 since yesterday.

 The Ministry of Health said it had simplified the process for businesses to create QR codes after getting feedback.